ddella/WebSocket/README.md

 - The IP address of the WebSocket server.
 - The TCP port the server listens on.

 I made a workshop on building a simple web server based on Alpine Linux with Nginx and PHP8.
 Take a look [here](https://github.com/ddella/PHP8-Nginx).
 The container is only 31Mb.
 This is the command to start the container in a custom network `frontend`.
-The subnet is `172.31.10.0/24`.

 ```command
 docker run --rm -d -p 8080:80 -p 8443:443 --name webserver --hostname webserver --domainname example.com --ip 172.31.10.10 --env TZ='EAST+5EDT,M3.2.0/2,M11.1.0/2' --env TIMEZONE='America/New_York' --network frontend  -v $PWD/www/:/www -v $PWD/logs/:/var/log/nginx php8_nginx
 ```

 The web server directory, inside the container, is mounted on your local drive in `$PWD/www/`.
-You will be able to change the HTML/CSS/JavaScript file without needing to restart the web server.
-I also mounted a local directory for the logs, in case you need to troubleshoot 😉.
+You will be able to change the HTML/CSS/JavaScript files without needing to restart the web server.
+I also mounted a local directory for the web server logs, in case you need to troubleshoot 😉.

 If everything works as expected, you should have a web server in a Docker container that you can reach with your favourite browser with the url `http://localhost:8080`.